lizardwine/litio/README.md

 - The function name is the name of the function.
 - The `inputs` parameter is a dictionary of inputs.
 - The `expected` parameter is a dictionary with expected value and comparator.
-- The `print-return` parameter is a boolean that indicates whether to print the returned value.
 - The `verbose` parameter is a boolean that indicates whether to print the full function call.
-Included the returned value.
 - The `auto-fix` parameter is a boolean that indicates whether to use AI to automatically fix the function.
 Only can be used with the `Equals` comparator.
 - The `use-ai` parameter is a boolean that indicates whether to use AI to fix the function.
 Only can be used with the `Equals` comparator.
+- The `ignore` parameter is a boolean that indicates whether to ignore the function.

 Looks like this:
 ```yaml